Thanks to the rise of generative AI tools, we can now create a flurry of images with just a few words and clicks.

 Analyzing the Results

-No matter what image you find, the human must sort through the output.
+Clearly, the AI isn’t shooting baskets every time.
+The generations took me more than an hour, and I still may not have the images I want.
 While the prompting can become more specific and coded (guided toward lens sizes and aspect ratios) and each program has a community of users willing to help, there are natural limitations.

 AI-Generated Art: An Explosion of Creativity

 It’s difficult to deny the artistry of what AI is doing.
-AI is pulling on a reservoir of great artists and iconic works, referencing them as an artist does, but maddeningly, all at once.
-The ethics are unknown: copyrights questionableaccuracy tainted
+AI is pulling on a reservoir of great artists and iconic works, referencing them as an artist does, but maddeningly all at once.
+The ethics are unknown: copyrights questionable, accuracy tainted.

 Now, anyone can create AI art images.
 While this opens the Internet to funny content, the AI art world is changing so fast we have little time to distinguish its possibilities from its consequences.